Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

 Casting optimal coding problems in terms of hypothesis testing elucidates the fundamental limits of coding.
-Blahut \cite{blahut1974} derives a lower bound on the error exponent in channel coding in terms of the asymptotics of BHT in the LD regime.
-Polyanskiy \emph{et al.} derive a converse result \cite[Th.~27]{polyanskiy2010Channel} in channel coding using the minimax of the type-II error probability of BHT, the $\beta_{\alpha}$ function; they term this converse as the meta-converse bound.
+In \cite[Th.~5]{sgb}, Shannon \emph{et al.} use a BHT result to derive lower bounds on the error probability in channel coding in the LD regime.
+Polyanskiy \emph{et al.} derive a converse result \cite[Th.~27]{polyanskiy2010Channel} in channel coding using the minimax of the type-II error probability of BHT, the $\beta_{\alpha}$ function; they call this converse the meta-converse bound.
 Kostina and Verd\'u prove a converse result \cite[Th.~8]{kostina2012lossyJ} for fixed-length lossy compression of stationary memoryless sources using the $\beta_{\alpha}$ function.
 This result is extended to lossless joint source-channel coding in \cite{kostina2013joint}.
 For lossless data compression, Kostina and Verd\'u give lower and upper bounds \cite[eq.~(64)]{kostina2012lossyJ} on the minimum achievable codebook size in terms of $\beta_{\alpha}$.
 For lossless multiple access source coding, also known as Slepian--Wolf coding, Chen \emph{et al.} derive a converse result \cite[Th.~19]{chen2020lossless} in terms of the composite hypothesis testing version of the $\beta_{\alpha}$ function.
 Composite hypothesis testing is also used in a random access channel coding scenario to decide whether any transmitter is active \cite{yavas2020Random}.
 The works in \cite{polyanskiy2010Channel, kostina2012lossyJ, kostina2013joint, chen2020lossless, yavas2020Random} derive second- or third-order asymptotic expansions for their respective problems by using the asymptotics of the $\beta_{\alpha}$ function.